craxex9141/sql-script/README.md

 ----------------------------------------------------------------------------------

-for loading custom files
+For loading custom files

 @Sql annotaion can be used with following parameter

-eg. @Sql("classpath:employee.sql")
+- eg. @Sql("classpath:employee.sql")
 -> which will execute "employee.sql" file in resources folder of application

-also above annotaion accepts array of arguments eg. @Sql({"classpath:sql/policy.sql","classpath:sql/paygrade_classification.sql"})
+$ also above annotaion accepts array of arguments eg. @Sql({"classpath:sql/policy.sql","classpath:sql/paygrade_classification.sql"})